Michel Martelly: Presidency

 After the devastating earthquake, Martelly was sworn in as President of Haiti on 14 May 2011, marking the first time in Haitian history that an incumbent president peacefully transferred power to a member of the opposition.
 On the anniversary of the earthquake, the incumbent Haitian Prime Minister, Jean-Max Bellerive, resigned to allow Martelly to choose his own prime minister.
 Martelly was quick to pledge reforms for the post-earthquake reconstruction process.

 In August 2011, Martelly announced a plan to reinstate the nation's military.
 This plan was controversial as many human rights activists were concerned about the return of a military responsible for many atrocities in the past.

 In September 2011, Martelly formed an advisory board that included business executives, bankers, and politicians such as former U.S. President Bill Clinton, which he hoped would improve the economy.

-In February 2012, Martelly's Prime Minister Garry Conille resigned after having been in office five months.
+In February 2012, Martelly's Prime Minister Garry Conille resigned after having been in office for five months.
 He was replaced in May by Laurent Lamothe, the Haitian Foreign Minister.

 Between March and April 2012, Martelly was accused of corruption, with allegations that during and after the 2010 earthquake and presidential election, he had accepted $2.6 million in bribes to ensure that a Dominican Republic construction company would continue to receive contracts under his presidency.
 Martelly denied the allegations.
 Companies owned or controlled by Félix Bautista had received no-bid contracts worth $200 million, awarded by former Haitian Prime Minister Jean-Max Bellerive.
 In October 2013, Martelly met with a Franco-Polish arms dealer Pierre Dadak and two Canadian businessmen to discuss a $20 billion plan to develop Île-à-Vache, a plan which came to nothing, but has the source of some controversy.
 In November 2013, anti-government protests were held in the country over the high cost of living and corruption.

-Mid-term Senate elections had been originally due in May 2012, while the municipal poll was three years behind schedule.
-They were again postponed on 26 October 2014—the day they were due to be held—because of an ongoing stalemate between the government and a group of opposition senators over an electoral law.
-The Haitian government faced months of protests over the delayed elections.
-Haitian Prime Minister Laurent Lamothe resigned on 14 December and was replaced by Evans Paul.
-But street protests continued, with renewed calls for the president's resignation.

-On 13 January 2015, the parliament was dissolved after its term expired and four days later, thousands of protesters in Port-au-Prince again demanded the president's resignation.
-Police used tear gas and water cannon to disperse the crowd.
-Martelly urged protesters to respect public order and said he had reached a deal with the opposition to form a consensus government within the next 48 hours.
-New election dates were announced in March 2015, both for parliament and for president.
-Martelly was ineligible to run again as Haiti's constitution does not allow for consecutive terms.